College of Saint Benedict and Saint John's University: Academics

-Ninety percent of CSB/SJU graduates finish in four years, 95% of CSB/SJU students receive financial aid, and 95% of CSB/SJU alums rate their college experience as good or excellent.
+Ninety percent of CSB and SJU graduates finish in four years, 95% of CSB and SJU students receive financial aid, and 95% of CSB and SJU alums rate their college experience as good or excellent.

-CSB and SJU have produced two Rhodes Scholars; six Truman Scholars; and at least two Goldwater Scholars.
-CSB/SJU is also a consistent producer of Fulbright scholarship winners.
+CSB and SJU have produced four Rhodes Scholars and nine Truman Scholars.
+CSB and SJU are also a consistent producer of Fulbright scholarship winners.
 From 2013 to 2020, 39 students from CSB/SJU received Fulbright Scholarships.
 CSB/SJU has also been recently recognized as a top producer of Peace Corps volunteers.

 The most popular majors at St. Benedict, by 2021 graduates, were: